vidmantas/cucumberator/README.md

-Cucumberator is Cucumber extension to write steps in command line while whatching how browser responds to them:
+Cucumberator is Cucumber extension to write steps in command line, whatch how browser responds to them and save directly to your .feature file.

-## Usage
+## How to use

 * Put @cucumberize tag in front of Scenario you want to append with new steps
 * Fire up the cucumber and wait until prompt shows up